MicrochipTech/fpga-hls-libraries/vision/demo_designs/PF_Video_kit/README.md

 ## HLS Project

-The [hls](./hls/) subdirectory contains the SmartHLS project implementing the three HLS IP cores in the above diagram: DDR writer, DDR reader and Video Pipeline.
+The [hls](./hls/) subdirectory contains the SmartHLS project implementing the two HLS IP cores in the above diagram: `DDR writer` and `Video Pipeline`.

 ### C++ Source Code

 All HLS IP cores (top-level functions) and testbenches are specified in the [pf_demo.cpp](./hls/pf_demo.cpp) file,
-- Near the top of the files, there are four `using` statements defining the data types used in the design:
+- Near the top of the files, there are five `using` statements defining the data types used in the design:
-  - For example, the `using BayerAxisVideoT = vision::AxisVideoFIFO<HLS_8UC1, NPPC_4>` statement defines the data type corresponding to the [AXI-stream Video Protocol](../../include/interface/README.md#axi4-stream-video-protocol) interface, used for the input to DDR writer and output from DDR reader.
+  - For example, the `using BayerAxisVideoT = vision::AxisVideoFIFO<HLS_8UC1, NPPC_4>` statement defines the data type corresponding to the [AXI-stream Video Protocol](../../include/interface/README.md#axi4-stream-video-protocol) interface, used for the input to `DDR writer`.
     The template parameter `HLS_8UC1` describes the Bayer format pixel type, 1 channel of 8bit unsigned value.
     The next template parameter `NPPC_4` means four pixels-per-clock-cycle, i.e., every four pixels are packed as one word in the AXI-stream.
     The pipeline needs to process four pixels per clock cycle while running at 148.5 clock frequency, in order to meet the desired data rate of 4K resolution at 30 FPS.
-  - The `RgbAxisVideoT` corresponds to the output AXI-stream from Video Pipeline going into HDMI Display.
+  - The `RgbAxisVideoT` corresponds to the output AXI-stream from `Video Pipeline` going into HDMI Display.
 The pixel type has 3 RGB channels, each with a 8bit unsigned value.
-  - The `BayerImgT` and `RgbImgT` are the [`vision::Img`](../../include/common/README.md#img-class) class types internal to the Video Pipeline, corresponding to the input and output of the Debayer function.
+  - The `BayerImgT`, `RgbImgT`, and`GrayImgT` are the [`vision::Img`](../../include/common/README.md#img-class) class types internal to the Video Pipeline, corresponding to the inputs and outputs of the `Video Pipeline` functions.
-- There three top-level functions annotated with `#pragma HLS function top`: `DDR_Read_wrapper`, `DDR_write_wrapper`, and `VideoPipelineTop`.
-They are the three HLS IP cores in the above diagram.
+- There are two top-level functions annotated with `#pragma HLS function top`: `DDR_write_wrapper` and `VideoPipelineTop`.
+They are the two HLS IP cores in the above diagram.
-  - In the two DDR mover functions, the line `#pragma HLS interface argument(Buf) type(axi_initiator) num_elements(AXI_WORDS_PER_FRAME) max_burst_len(256)`
+  - In top-level functions, the line `#pragma HLS interface argument(Buf) type(axi_initiator) num_elements(AXI_WORDS_PER_FRAME) max_burst_len(256)`
     informs SmartHLS to implement the `Buf` argument as an [AXI4 Initiator](https://microchiptech.github.io/fpga-hls-docs/userguide.html#axi4-initiator-interface) interface.
-  - In the `VideoPipelineTop` function, a [`dataflow`](https://microchiptech.github.io/fpga-hls-docs/userguide.html#data-flow-parallelism) pragma is used to specify that the three sub-functions, `AxisVideo2Img`, `DeBayer`, and `Img2AxisVideo` can run in parallel to process the continuous stream of pixel data.
+  - In the `VideoPipelineTop` function, a [`dataflow`](https://microchiptech.github.io/fpga-hls-docs/userguide.html#data-flow-parallelism) pragma is used to specify that the six sub-functions, `AxiMM2Img`, `DeBayer`, `RGB2GRAY`, `Canny`, `GRAY2RGB`, and `Img2AxisVideo` can run in parallel to process the continuous stream of pixel data.
 - The next section of the code is the `main()` function implementing a software testbench to verify the top-level functions.
   - There are three main steps in the software testbench:
     1) Prepare the input test vector for the top-level functions,